How Much Does A Full Home Renovation Cost?

-So, exactly how much does a full home renovation cost?
-In this article, we give a rundown of the average cost of a home renovation, what factors affect the cost, how to estimate your budget, and how to save money.
+How much does a full home renovation really cost?
+In this guide, we give a rundown of the average cost of a home renovation, what factors affect the cost and how you could save money on your home improvements.

-* Please note: average costs sourced via Suncorp
+* Average costs sourced via Architecture and Design

 How much does it cost to renovate each room?